-What’s inside: A simple, non-discipline approach to end conflict with your tween that will bring you closer.
+Disrespectful tween?
+This simple, non-discipline approach will help end conflict with your tween AND bring you closer!

 I could feel heat creeping up the back of my neck.
 I took a deep breath to calm myself.